Rising Mist – Mistweaver Monk in 8.3 (Updated 29 April)

 Rising Mist is a new dynamic, rewarding Mistweaver playstyle buffed significantly in 8.3.
-The following guide has been written by Sweggles from <Wizards and Monkeys> on Thrall and edited by Voulk & Brewsforyou.
+The following guide has been written by Sweggles on Thrall and edited for the nerf by Voulk.
 You can catch high level Rising Mist gameplay on his Twitch channel here.
 This is an evolving document and will be updated as the new build continues to be iterated on.

 8.3: The Rise of RM